raphaelmayer/compositebaas/README.md

 - **service functions**
     - all functions get and put their result in s3.
     - We could potentially send text directly.
+    - functions should have some kindof configuration params like available memory, timeout
 - **regions**
     - intelligent selection?
     - option to set region?
 (CLI)